rupjitbose/TestVagrantCoding/README.md

 src/test/java/tests:
 MovieDetailsTest.java --> contains the testcases for movie details checking 1.movieReleaseDateCheck 2.movieCountryCheck.
+Within the test you will find @DataProvider.Wehre you can change the movie name and run the test for differnt movie.
+For example do the below change to check for "K.G.F: Chapter 1"
+String movie="K.G.F: Chapter 1";

 run using testNG from IDE:
 1.Open project in IDE